 An apprenticeship enables you to develop work-based skills and experience in a particular job.

-All apprentices spend time in the SETA workshop gaining practical 'off the job' experience in our workshops..
-This tends to be at the beginning of the apprenticeship in a block of either 16, 20 or 40 weeks.
-Your employer will decide how many weeks you be at SETA.
-This will be completing practical units that are relevant to the role that you are doing.
+All apprentices spend time in the SETA workshop gaining practical 'off the job' experience in our workshops.
+This tends to be at the beginning of the apprenticeship in a block of weeks, generally 20 or 40 weeks.
+Your employer will decide how many weeks you will be at SETA and you will be completing practical units that are relevant to the role that you are doing.
 Some employers prefer that your time at SETA is carried out in blocks split across the year with time in your workplace in between.
 Whereas others prefer that it is carried out all in one go right at the beginning of the apprenticeship.
 SETA offers the flexibility to deliver both options.
 Either way you will spend time at SETA both in the workshop and in our classrooms working towards a theory based Technical Certificate.
 All of which is counted as 'off the job' training.
-This must account for 20% of your working hours across your apprenticeship.

-The remaining 80% of your time will be spent in your job with the support of a workplace mentor; this could be your manager, a colleague, or someone else who has already done the programme.
+The remainder of your time will be spent in your job with the support of a workplace mentor; this could be your manager, a colleague, or someone else who has already done the programme.

-You will typically spend three days a week in the workshop, and one day a week working towards a Technical Certificate in the classroom.
-This will either be a BTEC or an HNC.
-But this will depend on your existing qualifications and your employer.
-The last day of the week will be working in tutorials.
+You will typically spend four days a week in the workshop, and one day a week working towards the knowledge element in the classroom.
+This will either be a BTEC or an HNC but this will depend on your existing qualifications and your employer.

 Why will there be classroom work?